-- You could be fined by the Federal Trade Commission (FTC) if you do not properly disclose your affiliate relationship.
+- You could be fined by the Federal Trade Commission (FTC) if you don’t properly disclose your affiliate relationship.

-- You could be abruptly kicked off certain affiliate programs (**cough** AMAZON **cough**) if you lack proper affiliate disclosure statements
+- You could be abruptly kicked off specific affiliate programs (**cough** AMAZON **cough**) if you lack proper affiliate disclosure statements.

-- You put your personal reputation at risk by not disclosing.
+- Your reputation is at risk by not disclosing it.
 In other words, no one will like you anymore.

 Affiliate Disclosure Dos and Don’ts

-In order to gain some SEO juice, I want to quickly include some very digestible “Dos and Don’ts” content.
-If you arrived at this section because you’re a skimmer (and trust me, I know who you are because I’m one too), then this should satisfy both the Google Gods and the Skimtastic Voyagers.
+To gain some SEO juice, I want to quickly include some very digestible “Dos and Don’ts” content.
+If you arrived at this section because you’re a skimmer (and trust me, I know who you are because I’m one too), this should satisfy both the Google Gods and the Skimtastic Voyagers.

 The DOs of Adding Affiliate Disclosures

 - DO explain what an affiliate link means and how you’ll make money in your affiliate disclosure.
-Yes, that means you’re disclosure will be longer, but it’ll instill more trust in the clicker, which in turn means more clickers.
-And don’t you want more clickers?
+Yes, that means your disclosure will be longer, but it’ll instill more trust in the clicker, which means more clicks.
+Don’t you want more clicks?

 - DO include disclosures in all mediums, not just your website.
-Yup, that means Twitter, YouTube, Pinterest, Medium, Podcasts, Facebook, Instagram, SnapChat, TikTok, Google Plus (still a thing?), JDate, Farmer’s Only, on the phone to your grandpa, EVERYWHERE!
+That means Twitter, YouTube, Pinterest, Medium, Podcasts, Facebook, Instagram, SnapChat, TikTok, Google Plus (still a thing?), JDate, Farmer’s Only, on the phone to your grandpa, EVERYWHERE!

 The DON’Ts of Adding Affiliate Disclosures

 - DON’T fail to explain what an affiliate link means.
-Not everyone is as cool as us.
-We’re affiliate marketers, we know how all this shit works.
+Not everyone is as dope as us.
+We’re affiliate marketers; we know how all this shit works.
 The average visitors, however, may not.

 - DON’T include disclaimers in sidebars.
 People reading on mobile devices might not see it.

 - DON’T use sneaky font tricks.
-You know what I mean.
-Don’t make the font really REALLY small.
-Don’t turn the opacity down 50%.
-Don’t make the font the same color as the background.
+You know what I mean; making it really REALLY small, turning the opacity down 50%, or making it the same color as the background.
 Don’t be a dick, come on!